JosephMartinelli/VAEs/README.md

 2. Convolutional and deconvolutional operations shall be implemented as matrix operations

 # Final Model and conclusions
-After an extensive research, the final model constructed was a linear VAEs and ,due to limitaions, the dataset has been changed to MNIST.
+After an extensive research, the final model constructed was a linear VAEs and ,due to limitations, the dataset has been changed to MNIST.
 A more detailed conclusion can be found on the documentation.